kamaubryan/Java-practice/README.md

 * JVM = Java virtual machine - this is where your code is running from
 * JRE = Java Runtime Environment

+jvm has a stack memory which uses the first in first out method of executing code